4 North Koreans sought in death of Kim Jong Nam

 - Indonesian suspect says she thought she was on a prank show

-Kuala Lumpur (CNN)Malaysian police are looking for four more North Korean suspects in connection with the mysterious death of Kim Jong Nam, the estranged half brother of North Korean leader Kim Jong Un.
+Kuala Lumpur (CNN)Malaysian police are looking for four more suspects, all of them North Korean, in connection with the mysterious death of Kim Jong Nam, the estranged half brother of North Korean leader Kim Jong Un.

-Authorites said they are treating the incident as a murder case.
+Authorities said they are treating the incident as a murder case.

 Top police official Noor Rashid Ibrahim addressed reporters in Kuala Lumpur on Sunday.
 When asked whether Malaysian authorities thought Kim's death had been ordered by the North Korean regime, he said only that "the four hold North Korean nationality, that is all."